 - Wall units hang on a wall and can be in the way.

-- Indoor ceiling cassettes can be harder to install depending on the building.
+- Indoor ceiling cassettes may be harder to install, depending on the building.

 - Wall units are easier to install and can be mounted in almost any building.

 When picking any HVAC equipment, the building the unit will be installed into must be thought out.

 Wall units are easier since the refrigerant lines run straight out the wall through a 3-inch hole.